City Map Compare/Cairo vs Rome

 About Cairo

-Egypt's capital and the largest city in the Arab world.
 Known as "The City of a Thousand Minarets", Cairo covers 3,085 km² with a population of 10.1 million.
 The city was established in 969.
-Cairo is known for Pyramids of Giza, Egyptian Museum, Khan el-Khalili bazaar, among other attractions.
+Cairo is known for Pyramids of Giza, Great Sphinx, Egyptian Museum, among other attractions.
 The city's main transit system is the Cairo Metro.

 About Rome